fafirooz/fafirooz.github.io/_pages/about.md

 ## Features

-Index is packed with powerful features to showcase your work:
+Segoosheh is packed with powerful features to showcase your work:

 * Beautiful, minimal design
 * Fixed sidebar menu